BLCM/bl3mods/Aaron0000/Balands/README.md

 Element Damage - No change.

-Luck - Increased in effectiveness (+50 at level 72.)
+Luck - Replaced with Action Skill Duration.

 FFYL Time - No change.